Maeglad/memory-alocator/README.md

 # memory-alocator
-memory simulator that allocates and frees memory from memory.bin file
+memory simulator that allocates and frees memory from memory.bin
 commands:
     alloc <val> - allocates val bytes if available returns address or -1 read <addr> - returns value stored in memory at addr